Details Regarding Georgia’s Offer in Compromise Program

 The DOR states that the offer amount must equal to, or exceed the minimum offer amount.
 Specifically, the minimum offer amount equals the net equity of the taxpayer’s assets plus the amount that the DOR projects that they could collect from the taxpayer’s future income.

 Georgia law requires that each OIC application include a $100 nonrefundable application fee.
-The taxpayer must it via certified check or money order when it is filed.
-However, the DOR may waive the fee if the taxpayer qualifies for a poverty waiver.
+The taxpayer must pay the fee via certified check or money order when it is filed.
+However, the DOR may waive the fee if the taxpayer qualifies for a low-incomewaiver.
+The Form OIC-1 lists the maximum monthly income amounts to qualify for the waiver.
 If the application is accepted, then this fee will be applied against the taxes owed.

 GA State OIC Review and Determination